Thandres/ObfE/README.md

 This means that you cant put two .xml or .lua destinations into a `Destination.txt`.
 All files with multiple destinations get ignored!

 **Note:** your XML should not contain the outer tags of the respective file.
-So for your spell XMLs should not contain the `<Spells>` tag, just `<Spell>` tags and the stuff between that.
-The scripts put all your XMLs between these tags in the combine step, so no need to do it yourself.
+So your spell XMLs should not contain the `<Spells>` tag, just `<Spell>` tags and the stuff between that.
+The scripts put all your XMLs between these outer tags in the combine step, so no need to do it yourself.

 ### 3. When you are ready to test your mod, execute buildEdenToLocal.py